guragamb/DeepRL/README.md

 # DeepRL
-Implementations of REINFORCE, SARSA, DQN, A2C, PPO, and A3C
+Implementations of REINFORCE, SARSA, DQN, A2C, PPO, and A3C in OpenAI Gym environments